lijinatk/Astros/README.md

 ## Team Contributions
-- Anusree: index and animation
+- Anusree: index,discography and animation
 - Lijina: About,tour and animation